 8 – Learn something new

 Most venues such as Party Houses will have the option for multiple activities to learn something new.
 Why not bring in a cocktail maker for example?
 That way you and the fellow hens can have a laugh whilst learning some new tricks to show off at your next party!
+We work with many fantastic activity providers that you can choose from so scroll through list of activities and get inspired.

 9 – Try something unique